The 4.3-Star Threshold: Why AI Treats Your Rating Like a Binary Switch

 The compounding effect is real: businesses above the threshold, maintaining review velocity, accumulate AI visibility advantages that become progressively harder for competitors to close.

-Published by Found by AI — the visibility platform for the AI search era.
-Found by AI tracks brand presence across ChatGPT, Perplexity, Gemini, and Google AI Overviews, with review signal analysis included in visibility audits.
+Published by Found by AI - an AI-search visibility system for the AI search era.
+Found by AI tracks brand presence across the current Monitoring engines: ChatGPT, Google AI Overview, Perplexity, Microsoft Copilot, and Claude, with review-signal analysis included where relevant.

 Data sources: Search Engine Land AI Local Visibility Report (2026); BrightLocal Local Consumer Review Survey (2026); PRWeb AI Restaurant Recommendation Study (2025); Yext AI Citation Analysis - 6.8 million citations across 1.6 million AI responses (2025); Whitespark Local Ranking Factors Study (2025); ConvertMate ChatGPT Visibility Research - 10,000+ domains (2025); Chatmeter Review Impact Study (2025); FTC Fake Review Rule (October 2024); ALM Corp Google Review Deletion Analysis (2025).